CakeDC/cakephp-datatables/README.md

 <?= $this->Datatable->reset() ?>
 ```
 # Indicate a specific url to obtain the data
-For example if you are in /pages/index but you et date from /pages/list, is usefull when you hace multiple tables in the same page
+For example if you are in /pages/index but you et date from /pages/list, is usefull when you have multiple tables in the same page
 ```php
 <?= $this->Datatable->getInstance()->setConfig('ajaxUrl', ['controller' => 'Pages', 'action' => 'list']); ?>
 ```